multilinear/htmlgen.py/README.md

 import htmlgen

 htmlgen.init(sys.argv)
-htmlgen.clean(htmlgen.dest_base, htmlgen.dest_source) # see docs to understand the order here htmlgen.pages_from_datafiles(htmlgen.curdir, htmlgen.src_base, htmlgen.dest_base, globals())
-htmlgen.run_make_subdirs(htmlgen.curdir, htmlgen.src_base, htmlgen.dest_base, globals())
+htmlgen.clean()
+htmlgen.pages_from_datafiles(globals())
+htmlgen.run_make_subdirs(globals())

 The other make.py files should generally look like this, but only the last two lines.
-Of course, you may want to do something much more interesting in your make.py files occasionally (I do).
+Of course, you may want to do something much more interesting in your make.py files occasionally (I do). for example using the simple_index() function.
 This is just the default setup that will interpret .data files through your hierarchy.

-For more details on exact use etc. see htmlgen.py
+For more details on exact use etc. see htmlgen.py docstrings